lfost42/grafana-notes/k8s/CKAlab.md

 I was following [FreeCodeCamp](https://www.youtube.com/watch?v=Fr9GqFwl6NM) and realized there is an insignificant number of people who will have a bad time trying to follow it.
 I'm hoping these instructions help more people create a CKA lab environment on a mac while following the video.

-The video somehow uses Ubuntu on a Macbook Air but I couldn't fit it so I created this lab using Debian images.
+The video somehow uses Ubuntu on a Macbook Air but I couldn't find a way to make it fit so I created this lab using Debian images.

+I'll circle back at a later date to create a version using servers rather than full desktop vm's.
+This will be a more beginner-friendly version though some knowledge of networking and linux is highly recommended!

 ## Part 1.1: Lab VM Setup (Apple Silicon Mac)